bluepichu/ctf-challenges/plaidctf-2020/thats_a_lot_of_fish/README.md

 ## Solution

 You can see the unmangled source (with some comments) in `problem/index.ts`, the mangler in `problem/mangle.ts`, the program that the VM is running in `problem/tsp.fish`, and an assembler in `problem/assemble.ts`.

+I never had to reverse this, so anything I might say about how to go about reversing anything here would be pretty meaningless! [hgarrereyn's writeup](https://ctf.harrisongreen.me/2020/plaidctf/thats_a_lot_of_fish/) and [cts's writeup](https://blog.perfect.blue/Lot-of-Fish-PlaidCTF-2020) are both excellent, and I definitely recommend checking them out.
+Bonus points to hgarrereyn for writing [a Binary Ninja disassembler](https://github.com/hgarrereyn/bn-fish-disassembler) for my silly VM.

 I've included a Dockerfile with all of the types cut out that executes on the correct input to produce the flag in the `solution` directory.